welbornprod/easysettings/README.md

 Version 1.8.3:
-Previous version fixes previous bugs, where non-string types were not being loaded or saved properly.
+Non-string types were not being loaded or saved properly.
 All issues are resolved.
 The method has been enhanced so debug printing will be 'prettier'.
 Example of 'debug printing' settings: